JessaLyn216/threaded/README.txt

 To run this project:
 Open the index.html file then a tab will open on your browser

-Javascript File: script.js
+Used Plain HTML, CSS, and Vanilla JavaScript Javascript File: script.js

-CSS Styles: Inside the styles folder
+CSS Styles: Inside the styles folder.
+No frameworks were used.

 Images and other components: Inside the images folder